 Where it all began

-The Housing Act of 1901 is one of a series of laws that around 1900 improved the living conditions of ordinary men and women.
-With a total package of measures, slum clearance was encouraged and an end was put to new construction of poor, unhealthy housing.
-For example, municipalities had to draw up building regulations that set quality requirements for buildings.
+The Housing Act of 1901 was part of a broader wave of legislation around 1900 aimed at improving the living conditions of ordinary citizens.
+This comprehensive set of measures promoted the clearance of slums and put a stop to the construction of poor-quality, unhealthy housing.
+One key provision required municipalities to establish building regulations that set clear quality standards for new buildings.

 Expansion of Amsterdam